mankusn/Who2Root4/README.md

 Make sure numpy is installed and you are running python 2.7

-Run the Algorithm.py with the command `python Algorithm.py` to get a sample of our recommendations.
+Run the Algorithm.py with the command `python Algorithm.py` to get a sample of our recommendations and rankings.